 Paws Up For Pets

-Paws Up For Pets is an innovative education program that engages local youth to promote compassion and accountability for animals and empathy in the community as a whole.
+Paws Up For Pets is an innovative education program that engages local youth to promote compassion for animals and empathy in the community as a whole.
 A partnership with United Boys & Girls Clubs, Paws Up For Pets works mainly with children K-6 enrolled in afterschool programs in our county's most underserved areas.
 We empower youth to make a difference by showing others that they care about animals and by speaking up against abuse and bullying.
-Because when we teach children empathy, we build caring communities.

 Paws Up For Pets was created in response to several incidents of severe animal cruelty in Santa Barbara County and the knowledge that too few cruelty cases are reported—despite the proven connection between animal abuse and domestic violence.
 When you show children how to be respectful and kind to animals, the ripple effects are endless.
 Children feel empowered, and are less likely to harm a pet, hurt a friend or bully a classmate.
 And they bring these values into adulthood.

-That's how Paws Up For Pets was born and now we work with afterschool facilities countywide, including United Boys & Girls Clubs, YMCA and Girls, Inc., as well as local schools and girl scout troops.
+Paws Up For Pets works with afterschool facilities countywide, including United Boys & Girls Clubs, YMCA and Girls, Inc., as well as local schools and girl scout troops.